SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Mechanisms/Pillar.md

   - name: Upgrades
     icon: ⭐️
     effects:
-      - effect: "**Metal Pillar (+1 EV)** The pillar is made of metal, has 9 Stamina, and deals 1d6 extra damage."
+      - effect: The pillar is made of metal, has 9 Stamina, and deals 1d6 extra damage.
+        name: Metal Pillar
+        cost: +1 EV
-      - effect: "**Multiple Pillars (+3 EV per additional pillar)** Multiple pillars can be used to represent a larger toppling object such as a wall.
-If triggered by destruction, all individual pillars need to be destroyed before the object falls."
+      - effect: Multiple pillars can be used to represent a larger toppling object such as a wall.
+If triggered by destruction, all individual pillars need to be destroyed before the object falls.
+        name: Multiple Pillars
+        cost: +3 EV per additional pillar
 ~~~